devschooldevops/02_linux/1_managing_users_and_groups.md

 - create a user named *john*
 - create a group named *friends*
 - add *alice* and *bob* to the *friends* group
-- delete user *john*
+- delete user *john* with his home dir
-- create a user *king* and add him in the sudoers file with root privileges, then test them(run something with sudo)
+- create a user *king* and add him in the sudoers file with root privileges, then test them (run something with sudo)